heidihendry/camelot/README.md

 ### Data Directory

 The data directory will contain two subdirectories: `Database` and `Media`.
 Database is an Apache Derby database.
-Imported media is not stored in the database, but in the `Mdia' folder
+Imported media is not stored in the database, but in the `Media' folder.

-.
+A custom data directory can be set using the `CAMELOT_DATADIR` environment variable.
+The Database and Media directories will be created (if necessary) and stored within that nominated directory.
+If `CAMELOT_DATADIR` is not set, Camelot will fall-back to using the standard locations (as above).

-Both of these directories should be backed up routinely.
+Both of the `Database` and `Media` directories should be backed up routinely.

 ### Config Directory